EU highlights suffering of Belarusian boy-prisoners

 Already a member?

-Another prisoner, Dmitry Stakhovsky, who was also 17 when arrested, recently "took his own life as he could no longer bear the pressure exerted on him by investigation officers," the EU politicians wrote in a joint letter to the heads of EU institutions this week, seen by EUobserver.
+Another regime victim, Dmitry Stakhovsky, who was 17 when arrested, recently "took his own life as he could no longer bear the pressure exerted on him by investigation officers," the EU politicians said in a joint letter to the heads of EU institutions this week, seen by EUobserver.

 Children were also being used "as a tool to pressure their parents, who are being threatened with losing custody over their children for taking part in ongoing protests," they said.

-"Since August 2020 [the start of pro-democracy protests in Belarus], Belarusian children feel uncertainty and insecurity due to ... daily terror by the state," they also said.
+"Since August 2020 [the start of pro-democracy demonstrations in Belarus], Belarusian children feel uncertainty and insecurity due to ... daily terror by the state," they added.

-And they called for EU officials to "be allowed to meet the detained minors and their parents in the nearest future".
+And EU officials should "be allowed to meet the detained minors and their parents in the nearest future", they said.

-The Lithuanian-led appeal was also signed by the foreign and youth ministers of Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Latvia, Luxembourg, Romania and Slovenia.
+The Lithuanian-led appeal was co-signed by the foreign and youth ministers of Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Greece, Latvia, Luxembourg, Romania, and Slovenia.

 It comes amid a new low in EU relations after Belarus hijacked a passenger plane flying to Vilnius to seize an opposition activist.